Cropping outperforms dropout as an augmentation strategy for self-supervised training of text embeddings: Self-supervised contrastive fine-tuning

 For fine-tuning the base model we used the ICLR dataset \citep{gonzalez2024learning}, which consists of 24$,$347 scientific abstracts of all papers submitted to the ICLR conference within the years 2017--2024.
 This recently assembled dataset is well-suited for our purposes because it is not part of the MTEB benchmark.
 Fine-tuning on this dataset therefore enables a fair model comparison and avoids evaluation data leakage, which can potentially lead to inflated performance estimates.

-For simplicity, we did not use all MTEB tasks for evaluation, but focused on a subset of tasks from four different modalities: clustering, reranking, retrieval, and STS.
-Clustering tasks assess the $K$-means clustering results in the embedding space; retrieval and reranking tasks assess the quality of the nearest neighbors in the embedding space; STS tasks measure how well the embedding represents not only small but also large ground-truth pairwise distances (see Section~\ref{sec:mteb_tasks_supplementary} for details).
+For simplicity, we did not use all MTEB tasks for evaluation, but focused on a subset of English tasks from five different modalities: clustering, reranking, retrieval, STS, and classification.
+Clustering tasks assess the $K$-means clustering results in the embedding space; retrieval and reranking tasks assess the quality of the nearest neighbors in the embedding space; STS tasks measure how well the embedding represents not only small but also large ground-truth pairwise distances; classification tasks use a logistic regression classifier to assess linear separability of ground-truth classes (see Section~\ref{sec:mteb_tasks_supplementary} for details).
 These evaluation modalities quantify different aspects of sentence representation and cover the wide range of MTEB tasks.
+We used \texttt{SentenceTransformers} library that normalizes all text-embedding vectors to have unit norm.